Polygamy in Bangladesh

 Polygamy and civil polygamous marriages are legal in Bangladesh but restricted according to a law of 1961, though the practice is rapidly declining.
 According to a Pew Research Center study, less than 1% of Bangladeshi men are in polygamous marriage, much lower than the average rate found in other nations that permit polygamy.
-Certain cities have also placed hefty taxes on the practice of polygamy, with the tax increasing per each new wife the man takes.
-A Bangladeshi Muslim man can marry only to a single person.
+Certain cities have also placed hefty taxes on the practice of polygamy, with the tax increasing for each new wife the man takes.
+A Bangladeshi Muslim man can marry up to four wives at the same time but must have permission from existing wives.
 There is no known limit for the number of wives a Hindu man can take in Bangladesh.